 Even when traveling, be conscious when buying souvenirs.
 Some could have been made from endangered animal products like ivory.

-It’s vital to research the product before you can make the decision to buy.
+It’s vital to research the product before you can decide to buy.

 Avoid Harmful Pesticides & Herbicides that Damage Native Plants & Wildlife